hexops/mach/glfw/README.md

 # mach/glfw - Ziggified GLFW bindings [![CI](https://github.com/hexops/engine/workflows/CI/badge.svg)](https://github.com/hexops/engine/actions) <a href="https://hexops.com"><img align="right" alt="Hexops logo" src="https://raw.githubusercontent.com/hexops/media/main/readme.svg"></img></a>

-Ziggified GLFW bindings that [Mach engine](https://github.com/hexops/mach) uses, with 100% API coverage & zero-fuss installation, cross compilation, and more.
+Ziggified GLFW bindings that [Mach engine](https://github.com/hexops/mach) uses, with 100% API coverage, zero-fuss installation, cross compilation, and more.

-The main Mach repository includes this one as a `git subtree`.
+The [main Mach repository](https://github.com/hexops/mach) includes [this one](https://github.com/hexops/mach-glfw) as a `git subtree`.
 This is a separate repo so that anyone can use this library in their own project / engine if they like!

 ## Zero fuss installation, cross compilation, and more